 The promise feels strange on her tongue, because she knows it's a promise she's likely to break but she knows without a doubt that she really will try.

 Because she's already had to say goodbye too many times before, and she knows what it can do to a person.
-And she'd never do that to him.
+She'd never do that to him.

 He stirs a little in his sleep, rolling over to face away from her so the shadows of the moonlight play against the darkened skin of his torso.
 She hesitates, only for a second, before following him and pulling herself close to curl against the warmth of his back.